tjunjet/build2022hackathon/README.md

 ## What's next for "The Winter Wear-ther Guide"

 The hackathon may be over, but "The Winter Wear-ther Guide" is far from giving up.
+We intend to carry on this project even after the hackathon is over.
+Here are a few things to develop:

+1. A more well-designed and interactive user interface.
+2. Learning how to implement the application for mobile.
+3. Adding real-time user data to train our Deep Reinforcement Learning framework to personalize recommendations.